How Science Got It Wrong About Progesterone

 Progesterone is important for women's health.

-Finally, because progesterone could not (at first) be made into a medication, it was replaced by synthetic progestins in research and treatment.
-Unfortunately, progestins have different (and sometimes opposite) effects than progesterone, and (sadly) many of the side effects and risks of progestins have been mistakenly attributed to progesterone.
-For example, progestins increase the risk of breast cancer, but progesterone reduces the risk.
+Sadly, many of the side effects and risks of progestins have been mistakenly attributed to progesterone.
+For example, progestins increase the risk of breast cancer, but progesterone reduces it.

 Estrogen and progesterone work together to build long-term health

-It’s time to bring progesterone back into the conversation because estrogen and progesterone together work as a team.
-For example, the pre-ovulatory surge of estrogen (estradiol) is necessary for ovulation and the manufacture of progesterone.
-Estrogen also works in every tissue to promote progesterone receptors.
+It’s time to bring real progesterone (not progestins) back into the conversation because estradiol (estrogen) and progesterone work as a team.
+For example, the pre-ovulatory surge of estradiol promotes healthy ovulation and the release of progesterone.
+Estradiol also upregulates progesterone receptors.

-In turn, progesterone counterbalances estrogen in all parts of the body, including:
+In turn, progesterone counterbalances estradiol in every part of the body, including:

-• the uterus, where progesterone thins the lining while estrogen thickens it
+• the uterus, where progesterone thins the lining while estradiol thickens it

-• the brain, where progesterone is calming while estrogen is stimulating
+• the brain, where progesterone calms the brain while estradiol stimulates it

-• the breasts, where progesterone helps to slow cell division, while estrogen increases cell division.
+• the breasts, where progesterone slows cell division while estradiol increases it.

 👉🏽 Did you know?
 On a blood test, a good peak luteal phase progesterone level is 80 nmol/L, 100 times more than an average peak estradiol level of 800 pmol/L (0.8 nmol/L).

-Together, estrogen and progesterone promote the long-term health of the brain, bones and cardiovascular system.
-As Professor Prior explains: “ovulatory cycles across a woman’s long reproductive life span are needed to prevent osteoporosis and fracture, heart attacks, and breast and endometrial cancers during women’s older years.”
+Together, estrogen and progesterone promote the long-term health of the brain, bones, and cardiovascular system.
+In the words of Professor Prior, “Ovulatory cycles across a woman’s long reproductive life span are needed to prevent osteoporosis and fracture, heart attacks, and breast and endometrial cancers during women’s older years.

 Estrogen and progesterone for long-term health.